SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/TAG/Overview.md

 # DataMiner TAG Solution

 The DataMiner TAG Solution allows for monitoring and control of individual TAG MCM devices, as well as Media Control Systems (MCS).
-The TAG Management App will automatically retrieve data from all MCS or MCM elements within the deployed DMS.
+The TAG Management App seamlessly identifies the device type installed in the system, presenting data from either a single MCS or all available MCM elements within the deployed DMS, without the need for any additional user configuration.

 Within the TAG package, you will have the following items: